zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 Now that we got things right, we can focus on making them fast.
 Perl 6 uses a modern compiler, so
 *in theory* it can be optimized quite a lot.
-It remains to see whether theory will match reality, but looking through numerous optimization commits made since the start of 2016, a few gems stand out:
+It remains to be seen whether theory will match reality, but looking through numerous optimization commits made since the start of 2016, a few gems stand out: